Random | Best Random Tools

 Fortunately for Burton, the two did eventually have the chance to work together; Smith provided his take on the Alice in Wonderland track "Very Good Advice" for Burton's 2010 live-action reimagining.

-• The Crew Redecorated An Entire Neighborhood In Florida on Random Fascinating Stories From Making Of 'Edward Scissorhands'
+• Several A-List Actors Were Offered The Titular Role on Random Fascinating Stories From Making Of 'Edward Scissorhands'

-• The Film's Color Palette Was Partially Inspired By Leningrad on Random Fascinating Stories From Making Of 'Edward Scissorhands'
+• A Producer Of The Film Felt It Was Fox's Answer To 'E.T.' on Random Fascinating Stories From Making Of 'Edward Scissorhands'

 New Random Displays Display All By Ranking